Term 4 Overview 2017

+These groups are designed to target students specific needs in spelling, vocabulary and literature study.
 Through word studies, 3/4 students will examine, manipulate and categorise words in order to develop their understanding of critical features - sound, pattern and meaning.
 Students will work in small groups with the teacher to complete work studies matched to their level of word knowledge as well as completing individual word work activities.

 Work on Writing

 Students will be writing regularly for a variety of purposes and audiences.
 Along with helping students to form ideas and providing clear criteria for success, teachers will explicitly teach writing skills.
 This term’s focus is instruction, explanation, social and poetry writing.
 Specific time will be allocated to forming oral ideas before committing them to paper.

 The 3/4 students continue to show positive learning attitudes towards their maths learning and so our number routines remain the same with 4 targeted groups combining year 3 and 4 students.
 These groups are fluid based on need and teachers regularly discuss student progress and movement for either consolidation or extension:

 - Ms. Bodle and Mr Price

 - Miss Argaet